texhex/BiosSledgehammer/README.md

 * 0 if everything was successful
 * 3010 (ERROR_SUCCESS_REBOOT_REQUIRED) if a restart is required because of a BIOS or TPM update
 * 666 if something didn't worked (Error)

+## <a name="install">Installation</a>

+BIOS Sledgehammer is "installed" by copying it to a folder where the device, that should run it, can execute it.
+Just store the contents of the ZIP archive (see [Releases](https://github.com/texhex/BiosSledgehammer/releases)) all in the same folder and don't rename any folder (``\PwdFiles``, ``\Models`` etc.).
+In case you want to run it from [MDT/SCCM](#sccmmdt), a good place is a new sub-folder below ``\Scripts`` in the MDT share.

+You still need to customize some files so it works in your environment.
+The first thing should be to create the password files so BIOS Sledgehammer is able to access the BIOS (see [PwdFiles folder](pwdfilesfolder)).

+The configuration for your different models is up to you, but the archive comes with several example in the [Models folder](#modelsfolder)).
+Those examples lack the required BIOS or TPM update files from HP.
+To acquire them, just start ``StartExampleDownloads.bat`` which will download and store them automatically.

 ## <a name="configformat">Configuration files format</a>